krystallopez/KL-portfolio/Front End Project /JediVerse.md

 <p align="center" >
 <img src="jediverse_visuals/jv-pagination.png" alt="jv-pagination"/>
 </p>
 <p align="center"><i>This is pagination.
 You can see that as you hit "Next" the page number increases by 1 taking you to the next page of data, then when you hit "Previous" the page number is reduced by 1, thus taking you to the previous page.
-In the useEffect function, the <code>page</code> prop is passed so that the page can be fetched and rerendered.</i></p>
+In the <code>useEffect</code> function, the <code>page</code> prop is passed so that the page can be fetched and rerendered.</i></p>
 <br>

 <li> I followed the same data structure for each of the components, pulling only specific key values that I wanted to be visible to the user.
 I used the map function to map through each object so that they could easily be displayed in an array.</li>